-Teacher effectiveness is more significant to student achievement than any other factor; when teachers know the "why" and "how" of reading, they can change lives.
+Teacher effectiveness is more significant to student achievement than any other factor.
+When teachers know the "why" and "how" of reading, they can change lives.

-Transforms instruction
+Transforms Instruction

-LETRS provides a common language and understanding of evidence-based reading practices; promotes effective and consistent literacy instruction across a school, district, and state; and helps prevent and remediate reading difficulties for all students.
+Provides a common language and understanding of evidence-based reading practices.
+Promotes effective and consistent literacy instruction across a school, district, and state.
+Helps prevent and remediate reading difficulties for all students.

-What Makes LETRS Unique?
+What Makes Lexia LETRS Unique?